Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Experiment 2: Handling AQ with CQ

+We also consider an additional setting, the \textit{Ground Truth Answers for AQ} case.
+This case is an ideal version of the \textit{Predicted Answers for AQ} case, where the ground truth answers are used as \textit{possible\_answers}.
+Hence, this case allows us to examine the effect of providing the correct set of plausible answers.

 \paragraph{Results and Analysis} The evaluation results of CQ generation with three variations of inputs are presented in Table~\ref{tab:CQG_eval}.
-The results indicate that, in the two realistic scenarios (\textit{No Answers for AQ}, \textit{Predicted Answers for AQ}), the quality of the generated CQs does not vary significantly in terms of the CQs themselves, the category, or the options.
+The results indicate that in the two realistic scenarios (\textit{No Answers for AQ}, \textit{Predicted Answers for AQ}), the quality of the generated CQs does not vary significantly in terms of the CQs themselves, the category, or the options.
 This suggests that incorporating plausible answers as input to the CQ generation process does not improve the quality of the generated CQs in realistic scenarios.
 However, when ground-truth answers are provided as input to the CQ generation process (\textit{Ground Truth Answers for AQ}), a significant improvement in the quality of the generated CQs is observed, but the quality is seemingly insufficient with a large room for improvement.

-To better understand the issue, we analyzed some predicted CQs that are evaluated as incorrect when compared against the reference CQs but are semantically correct.
-As an example, for the question ``Who is the current chairman of African Union commission'' in Table~\ref{tab:changes_by_human}, the model generated ``Which chairman: 2017, or 2012?''.
-The options ``\texttt{2017}'' and ``\texttt{2012}'' were classified as incorrect in CQ generation evaluation, but upon examination of the relevant passages, it was determined that the start term of the 4$^\text{th}$ and 3$^\text{rd}$ chairman of African Union are in fact 2017 and 2012, respectively.
-In other words, the two possible interpretations of the AQ could be expressed using the year as well as the term.
-However, it is difficult to align them given the differences in the surface representation, as well as the semantics.
+In some cases, predicted CQs that are semantically correct were counted as incorrect.
+For example, the model generated the CQ ``Which chairman: 2017 or 2012?'' for example 5 in Table~\ref{tab:changes_by_human}.
+Although deemed incorrect, a manual examination of relevant passages revealed the 4$^\text{th}$ and 3$^\text{rd}$ chairmen took office in 2017 and 2012, respectively.
 This illustrates the challenge of directly comparing a predicted CQ and the respective reference CQ.
 Thus, the absolute score in Table~\ref{tab:CQG_eval} may not be as meaningful as the relative scores.
 Also, evaluating CQs in a downstream task may be necessary to better assess the qualities of the CQs, which we do in the clarification-based QA task.